ganeti/ganeti/man/ganeti-listrunner.rst

 It can run either a command or a script (which gets uploaded first and deleted after execution) on a  list  of hosts provided either via a file (one host per line) or as a comma-separated list on the commandline.
-The out‐ put (stdout and stderr are merged) of the remote execution is written to a logfile.
+The output (stdout and stderr are merged) of the remote execution is written to a logfile.
 One logfile per  host  is written.